mtahirmalik/mtahirmalik/README.md

 😄 Pronouns: He/Him

-⚡ Fun Fact: I'm always up for a good challenge—whether it’s tackling a coding puzzle or finding the best tea stall late at night!
+⚡ Fun Fact: I'm always up for a good challenge tackling a coding puzzle or finding the best tea stall late at night!